heistp/antler/README.md

 [CUE](https://cuelang.org/), so it helps to get familiar with the language, but for simple tests, it may be enough to just follow the examples.

-## Status

-As of version 0.4.0, most of the core features are implemented, along with some basic tests and visualizations.
-The [Roadmap](#roadmap) shows future plans.
-Overall, more work is needed on the tests and visualizations, stabilizing the config and data formats, and supporting platforms other than Linux.

-## A Note on Latency
+## UDP Latency Results

 The node and its builtin traffic generators are written in [Go](https://go.dev/).
 This comes with some system call overhead and scheduling jitter, which may affect the UDP latency results.
-The following comparison between ping and [irtt](https://github.com/heistp/irtt), also written in Go, gives some idea:
+The following comparison between ping and [irtt](https://github.com/heistp/irtt) gives some idea (note the log scale on the vertical axis):

 ![Ping vs IRTT](/doc/img/ping-vs-irtt.svg "Ping vs IRTT")

-While the UDP results are still useful for tests at Internet RTTs, if microsecond level accuracy is required, external tools should be used, or the times may be interpreted from pcaps.
-In the future, the node portion of Antler may be rewritten in another language, or just the traffic generating portion in C.
+While the UDP results are useful for tests at most Internet RTTs, if microsecond level accuracy is required, external tools should be invoked using the System runner, or the times may be interpreted from pcaps.
+In the future, either the traffic generation or the entire node may be rewritten in another language.

 ## Roadmap